 You will be assessed on your ability to:

--write a short essay to answer the question

--use evidence to back up your ideas

--extend your reasoning so as to develop a thoughtful response

--arrive at a conclusion
+- -explain two different responses to a question. - -use evidence to back up your ideas. - -extend your reasoning so as to develop a thoughtful response. - -arrive at a conclusion.

 You will have a preparation lesson in class beforehand.